IgorSwatowski/igorswatowski.com/README.md

 # Personal Website

-This is the source code for my personal website, built with Next.js, Typescript, Hygraph, SCSS, and GraphQL.
+This is the source code for my personal website, built with Next.js, Typescript, SCSS, and GraphQL.

 ## Technologies Used